Ravou/holbertonschool-hbnb/Part1/sequence_place.md

     actor User
     participant API as API (Presentation Layer)
-    participant Facade as "Facade"
+    participant Facade as Facade
-    participant PlaceLogic as "Business Logic"
+    participant PlaceLogic as Business Logic
-    participant PlaceRepository as " Repository (Interface)"
+    participant PlaceRepository as Repository (Interface)
-    participant Database as "Persistence"
+    participant Database as Persistence

     loop For each place
         User ->> API: POST /places with place data